predixdesignsystem/px-sass-doc/README.md

-#Px-Sass-Doc-Viewer
+#px-sass-doc-viewer

 ## Overview

-Px-Sass-Doc-Viewer is a Predix UI component
+px-sass-doc-viewer is a Predix UI component for displaying the Sass documentation for one of our Px design repositories.

 ## Usage